 The financial component accounts for 80% of the bonus opportunity and includes the following financial targets: (1) the attainment of a pre-established revenue target of approximately \$92.0 million for CA and \$53.9 million for BA; and (2) the attainment of a pre-established EBITDA minus capital expenditures target of approximately negative \$60.4 million for CA and positive \$12.7 million for BA.
 Each financial target is weighted equally at 40%.
 Employees other than corporate employees are paid based on their business unit's performance.
 Corporate-level employees, including each of our named executive officers (other than Mr. Wade), are paid based on the sum of 75% of the CA bonus payout rate plus 25% of the BA bonus payout rate, reflecting the relative size of the units at the time the goals were established.
 Mr. Wade's bonus is based solely on BA performance because of his role as General Manager of the BA business unit.
 The Compensation Committee adopted these targets and weightings in order to focus management on continuing to increase our working capital but with a metric that is easier to measure and that reduces incentives to increase current revenue at the expense of future revenue, while aligning a portion of the bonus with individual performance.
-The Committee also determined to increase the percentage of target below which no payout for performance below 90% of target and the maximum bonus level will be achieved at between 120% and 150% of target.
+The Committee also determined to increase the percentage of target below which no payout is made and reduce the upside payout rate to mitigate incentives to increase current revenue at the expense of future revenue.
+Accordingly, there is no payout for performance below 90% of target and the maximum bonus level will be achieved at between 120% and 150% of target.
 Different payment percentages apply for revenue-based targets and EBITDA minus capital expenditure targets and for CA and BA targets reflecting differences in those businesses.
-Bonus payout levels range from 50% at 90% of target to 200% at 130% of target for the CA portion of the bonus.
+Bonus payout levels range from 50% at 90% of target to 200% at 130% of target for the CA portion of the bonus and 25% at 90% of target to 250% at 150% of target for the BA portion of the bonus.